Kidney Cancer Treatment in Weirton, WV

 The kidneys, ureters and bladder are part of your urinary tract.
 The kidney is the main filter of the body and thus performs many bodily functions, such as controlling fluid balance, regulating electrolytes (e.g., sodium, potassium, calcium, magnesium), preventing acid buildup, eliminating waste products, producing urine, and regulating blood pressure.

-The board-certified oncologists at Weirton Medical Cancer Center provide comprehensive testing and treatments for liver cancer.
-Learn more about liver cancer and call us at (304) 908-4617 to schedule your appointment today.
+The board-certified oncologists at Weirton Medical Cancer Center provide comprehensive testing and treatments for kidney cancer.
+Learn more about kidney cancer and call us at (304) 908-4617 to schedule your appointment today.

 What are Risk Factors for Kidney Cancer?

 The following associations may increase the risk of developing kidney cancer:

 - chronic kidney failure and/or dialysis

 - diet with high caloric intake or fried/sauteed meat

 Many kidney tumors do not produce symptoms, but may be detected incidentally during the evaluation of an unrelated problem.
 Compression, stretching and invasion of structures near the kidney may cause pain (in the flank, abdomen or back), palpable mass, and blood in the urine (microscopic or grossly visible).
 If cancer spreads (metastasizes) beyond the kidney, symptoms depend upon the involved organ.

 The initial imaging study is usually an ultrasound or CT scan.
 In some cases, a combination of imaging studies may be required to completely evaluate the tumor.
 If cancer is suspected, an evaluation for metastasis includes an abdominal CT scan or MRI, chest X-ray and blood tests.

 Stages of Kidney Cancer

 Grade: how aggressive the tumor looks under the microscope; a higher grade implies a worse prognosis.